goatslacker/alt/README.md

 `takeSnapshot :: String`

 Snapshots are a core component of alt.
-The idea is that at any given point in time you can `takeSnapshot` and have your entire application's state serialized for persistence, transfering, logging, or debugging.
+The idea is that at any given point in time you can `takeSnapshot` and have your entire application's state serialized for persistence, transferring, logging, or debugging.

 Taking a snapshot is as easy as calling `alt.takeSnapshot()`.